peterszerzo/scaling-tricks-for-geo/README.md

 		]
 	}

-Seeing my data buried into a set data structure, lacking model instance methods or template helpers I've been using extensively made me think that I had to say goodbye to the Rails-like comfort of prior, in a way more traditional MV* applications.
+Seeing my data buried into a set data structure, lacking model instance methods or template helpers I've been using extensively made me think that I had to say goodbye to the [Rails-like, playful comfort](https://signalvnoise.com/posts/3873-programming-with-toys-and-magic-should-be-relished-not-scorned) of my prior MV* work.
 But this really does not have to happen.

 My initial take was to examine the feature object for an ``id`` or any other property I could use to link to an outside, comprehensive data model, keeping my good old collection separate from the GeoJSON.
 But I knew I could swim against the current less.
 Turns out, if I passed a GeoJSON file over to a ``d3`` rendering module with rich, logic-packed Backbone models smuggled into its feature collection, I would get no complaints.
 Here is what I ended up with: